benborgers/www/posts/livewire-refresh-other-component.md

 ---
-title: How to refresh another component in Livewire
+title: How to refresh a different component in Livewire
 slug: livewire-refresh-other-component
 date: 2020-12-20T19:04:12.815Z
 tags: